These are some frequently asked questions about the festival

 Damory bus No. 187 from Dorchester to Tolpuddle during week days only.

-We run our own shuttle bus on Friday evening and Sunday – see details here.
+We run our own shuttle bus on Sunday – see details here.

 Sunday coaches only